 Dress in Poland

-Business and work attire in Poland tends to be quite formal.
-Women generally wear shirts and suits, while men wear collared shirts and suit trousers.
-If doing business in Poland, it's best to err on the side of formality.
-If teaching, the rules are a bit more relaxed, but in general very casual work attire is not considered professional.
+Business and work dress in Poland tends to be quite formal.
+Women generally wear shirts and suits, and men wear collared shirts and suit trousers.
+The tech sector and startups have begun adopting more relaxed codes, with casual Fridays becoming increasingly common.
+If doing business in Poland, it’s best to err on the side of formality.
+For teachers, the rules are a bit more relaxed, but in general, very casual work attire is not considered professional.

-In most Polish houses, the homeowners don't wear outdoor shoes inside and it’s best to follow suit.
-Also, there is almost always a coat rack inside the door, where visitors will be expected to leave outerwear in winter.
+In most Polish houses, the homeowners don’t wear outdoor shoes inside, and it’s best to follow suit.
+Also, there is almost always a coat rack inside the door, where you will be expected to leave outerwear in winter.
+This practice becomes particularly important during Poland’s snowy months.

 Religion in Poland

-Poland is a Catholic country, with a fair sprinkling of Eastern Orthodox, especially in the eastern part of the country.
-If visiting churches, one will be expected to behave in a quiet and respectful manner – keep their hands out of their pockets and their voices hushed, and men should remove their hats (this doesn't apply to women).
+Religion in Poland is predominantly Catholic, with a fair sprinkling of Eastern Orthodox, especially in the eastern part of the country.
+Around 85 percent of Poles identify as Christian.
+If you’re visiting a church, you will be expected to behave in a quiet and respectful manner – keep your hands out of your pockets and your voice hushed.
+Men should remove their hats (this doesn’t apply to women).

-Also, be aware of church and other public holidays in Poland, over which almost everything will be closed.
-Christmas gift-giving and the main Christmas dinner take place on Christmas Eve rather than on Christmas Day, as is the case in many other countries.
+Also, be aware of church and other public holidays in Poland, when almost everything will be closed.
+Unlike in many Western countries, Poles exchange presents and enjoy their big family feast on Christmas Eve, not Christmas Day.

 The urban/rural divide in Poland

-Expats in Poland will most likely find themselves living in a larger city where it will be easier to find someone who speaks their language.
-It is worth noting that life in the countryside in Poland is much different to urban life – people are generally much poorer and may struggle when dealing with a foreigner.
-It is essential that expats planning to spend time in rural Poland learn some Polish and accept that interactions may be much more difficult than they are in Polish cities.
+Life in the countryside in Poland is socially much different to urban life – people are generally much poorer and may not know how to deal politely with a foreigner.
+If you plan to spend time in rural Poland, learn some Polish and accept that interactions may be much more difficult for expats than in Polish cities.

 Expat Health Insurance